espressif/esp-skainet/README.md

 ## Acoustic Algorithm

-Now, ESP-Skainet integrates AEC (Acoustic Echo Cancellation), AGC (automatic_gain_control), NS (Noise Suppression), VAD (Voice Activity Detection) and Mic Array Processing.
+Now, ESP-Skainet integrates AEC (Acoustic Echo Cancellation), AGC (automatic_gain_control), NS (Noise Suppression), VAD (Voice Activity Detection) and MASE (Mic Array Speech Enhancement).

 # Quick Start with ESP-Skainet

 ## Hardware Preparation

-To run ESP-Skainet, you need to have an ESP32 development board which integrates an audio input module and at least **4 MB** of external SPI RAM.
-We use [ESP32-LyraT-Mini](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html) in examples.
+To run ESP-Skainet, you need to have an ESP32 development board which integrates an audio input module .
+We use [ESP32-LyraT-Mini](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-Korvo V1.1](https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md) in examples.

 On how to configure ESP32 module for your applications, please refer to the README.md of each example.

 ## Software Preparation

-### Audio Config

-During the wake word detection and speech commands recognition, the board will pick up audio data with the on-board microphone, and feed them to the WakeNet/MultiNet model frame by frame (30 ms, 16 KHz, 16 bit, mono).

 ### ESP-Skainet
 Make sure you have cloned this project with the `--recursive` option, shown as follows: